JacobPStrock/JacobPStrock.github.io/_posts/2022-02-05-Making-a-Github-Hosted-Website-with-Jekyll-and-Ruby.md

 First, clone your Github repo locally.
 You can do this from Git Bash via _git clone <your repo url>_.
 You now have all the template files locally on your computer where you can edit them.

+From your command line, navigate to your cloned repo and enter _bundle exec jekyll serve_.
+This will serve the site locally on your PC.
+Changes to posts and pages will take place immediately, but config changes will require quitting and restarting the serve command.
+Nevertheless, this will let you start making additions and changes to your site while seeing how they impact the webpage.

 Next, go ahead and navigate to your repository folder in VS code.
 There are several major folders and files you will need to be aware of to make most of your additions and changes to your site:

 1. _ _config.yml_ : Includes most of the site-wide configuration, and home page attributes